Checking if rolling updates are possible

 Generate and save the metadata from the current deployment.

 This command accepts all options used by the start command.
-The metadata, in JSON format, is displayed in the console for debugging purposes.
+The command displays the metadata, in JSON format, in the console for debugging purposes.
 The --file parameter allows you to save the metadata to a file.
-This file is then used by the subsequent check command.
+Use this file with the subsequent check command.

 Ensure that all configuration options, whether set via environment variables or CLI arguments, are included when running the above command.